 Carciofo Spinoso di Sardegna

-Though often classified as part of southern Italy, the islands of Sardinia and Sicily each have rich culinary traditions uniquely their own.
+Though often classified as part of southern Italy, the islands of Sardinia and Sicily each have unique rich culinary traditions.
 Moreover, both are positioned in the Mediterranean Sea as a gateway to Western Europe.
 Consequently, they were ruled by many civilizations throughout history, hoping to take advantage of their strategic location.
 As such, the Italian cuisine of Sardinia and Sicily exemplifies a melting pot of culinary traditions.

 Sardinia Cuisine